-Geckos, umbrellas and Rocks of Gibraltar may help differentiate companies, but for special needs you call in the specialists
+Geckos, umbrellas and Rocks of Gibraltar may help differentiate companies, but for live events you call in the specialists

 by Scott Carroll, EVP & Program Director, Take 1 Insurance

 Have you noticed a lot more insurance company commercials on television lately?
 Progressive’s ruby-lipped Flo, AFLAC’s sputtering duck, and GEICO’s gregarious gecko have become celebrities in their own right, joining the stalwart tropes of State Farm’s good neighbors and Allstate’s good hands.
 Madison Avenue is responding to a crowded and competitive insurance market at the moment, one with high stakes — according to a U.S. Treasure Department report, total direct written insurance premiums reached $1.27 trillion in 2015, approximately seven percent of the United States’ GDP.
-But when you need to insure for large-scale live events, like concerts, festivals, corporate product launches and so on, you need more than a cute gecko.
+But when you need to insure for large-scale live events, like concerts and festivals, and special events, like corporate product launches and so on, you need more than a cute gecko.
 Way more.

 Live-event production is a complicated business, and the companies that support these events themselves have had to become more complex in terms of what they can offer their event clients.
 Lighting companies have evolved into becoming video projection vendors, as massive LED walls not only illuminate but also communicate.
 Sound-reinforcement providers now routinely offer backline and staging capabilities.
 Companies that produce events have grown to become the fabricators of many of the sets and specialty props that help make events unique and memorable.

 One area that reflects this ongoing evolution vividly is in how the most sophisticated tools of production have become parts of larger toolkits.
 For instance, the kind of video equipment that were once found only on the lots of major film studios are now routinely part of the kit aboard remote production vehicles.
 Taking an expensive video switcher out of a controlled environment and setting it up on location for live events brings with it a certain kind of risk.
-An insurer who deals with fixed-location clients isn’t going to understand the potential pitfalls of taking it on the road.
+An insurer who deals with fixed-location clients isn’t going to understand the potential pitfalls of taking it on the road when drawing up an event liability insurance or special event insurance policy.

 What’s happening here is that as the media production sector evolves — as the lines between live events and pre-recorded media blur — those companies that support this protean industry have to adapt, adding services and technologies, and the expertise to operate them.
 That means that their insurance needs are changing, too.
 They’ll need insurance carriers that understand those transitions.